AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 - Add the redirect URI, which is regex, so can be of the form `https?://app.ala.org.au/.*`
 - Ensure the JWKS is set to the correct path to the JWKS
-- Ensure that your RP is allowed to access the scopes it requires.
+- Ensure that the scopes list all the scopes required by your application
-- To partipate in Single Sign Out, add a logout handler URL of `<baseURL>/callback?logoutendpoit`
+- To participate in Single Sign Out, add a logout handler URL of `<baseURL>/callback?logoutendpoint`

 Take the client id and secret from the RP registration and add them to your app's external config under `security.oidc.client-id` and `security.oidc.secret`.